lucassad/AWSCognitoIdPQSEfK8S/README.md

-# Use AWS Cognito Use Pool as an IdP for Qlik Sense Enterprise for Kubernetes
+# Use AWS Cognito User Pool as an IdP for Qlik Sense Enterprise for Kubernetes

 ## Create a Manage Use Pool
 1) Go to <https://console.aws.amazon.com/cognito> and select "Manage User Pools"